 The greatest threat to our native wildlife is loss of habitat or a place to live.
-National parks provide homes for wildlife - plants and animals.
+National parks and State forests provide homes for wildlife - plants and animals.
 Soil type, landscape and climate conditions influence where plants grow.
-To survive and thrive, plants need water, sunlight and nutrients from the soil.
-Managing parks to protect plants can include:
+To survive and thrive, plants need water, sunlight and nutrients.
+Managing parks and forests to protect plants can include:

-- regular burning under controlled conditions to suit particular plant and animal species;
+- regular burning under controlled conditions to suit particular threatened plant species

-- excluding or removing grazing animals such as cattle and goats;
+- excluding or removing grazing animals such as cattle, horses and goats

-- controlling pests which eat or damage plants;
+- controlling pests which eat native plants, destroy habitat or spread diseases

-- limiting vegetation trampling and damage by managing visitor use;
+- managing visitor access to limit vegetation trampling and damage

 Animals need a suitable and reliable food supply and places to shelter away from predators.
 Provided these basics are met, animals can successfully reproduce and multiply.
-National parks are ideal places for native animals.
-Animals are totally protected within national parks and, with few exceptions, cannot be hunted.
-Ways to protect animals include:
+National parks and State forests are ideal places for native animals.
+Animals are totally protected within national parks and State forests, and with few exceptions, cannot be hunted.
+Ways to protect animals could include:

-- fencing to keep out predators and competing grazing animals;
+- fencing to mitigate predators and competing grazing animals

-- limiting vehicle access to protect animals from roadkill;
+- limiting vehicle access to protect animals from roadkill or disturbance

 - protecting water quality in lakes and streams.

 About other management areas

 Pressures on our parks and forests are increasing.
 Natural places are being overtaken by urban, industrial and agricultural development.
 Precious remnants like national parks and other protected areas have to provide homes for wildlife to maintain our biodiversity and meet expanding outdoor education and recreation needs.

 Protected areas, forests and marine parks provide the cornerstones for a broader whole-of-landscape and seascape approach to biodiversity conservation.
 They will continue to be extremely important for biodiversity conservation in the light of growing threats such as climate change, the delayed effects of fragmentation, and increased invasive species.